owahlen/github-stats/README.md

 For each user it counts the number of pull requests in each of the last 12 months and writes the result into the file `user-prs.json`.

+## create-commits.py
+This script fetches the metadata of all commits from all users in all repos.
+The result is written into the file `commits.json`.

 ## prs2xlsx.py
 This script reads the file `user-prs.json` and converts it into an Excel spreadsheet called `prs.xlsx`.